• Skip to primary navigation

 Restaurants in Playa Hermosa

-Playa Hermosa doesn’t have a town center or a downtown but many of the restaurants and businesses are located on the main road.
+All the restaurants and businesses are right off the main road and spread out in the area.
 There are a couple nice restaurants and hotels on the beach and off the main road is the mini supermarket, restaurants, a laundry mat, apartment complexes and real estate offices.

 Playa Hermosa, Guanacaste Hotels